gmc-code/PC-Python/docs/turtle/turtle_square_progressions.rst

     | **start_h** - start heading; default 0

 | In the code below, ``square(t)`` draws a default square.
+| The square function's parameters that have default values don't need to be passed as arguments when the the function is called.
 | ``square(t, length=50, start_pos=(20, 30))`` draws a square of length 50 at (x=20, y=30).
 | ``square(t, length=250, start_pos=(-300, -200), start_h=20)`` draws a square of length 250 at (x=-300, y=-200) angled 20 degrees.